 Theme 3 focuses on shopping and spending.
 You will cover a range of topics that will enable you to:

-- Describe the different types of shops, different payment methods, receipts, refunds and explain services such as Paypal.
+• Describe the different types of shops, different payment methods, receipts, and refunds.
+Explain services such as PayPal.

-- Describe and discuss your shopping experiences, including buying things online
+• Describe and discuss your shopping experiences, including buying things online

 The video below is from Alan Davison who runs Sign Right in Preston.
 He has a range of videos on YouTube covering vocabulary from Levels 1 – 3.